Due to Severe Weather Rohrbach Library will be opening at 11:00 a.m. on Monday 03/4/2019

 The librarians would love to meet with your class.

-We at Rohrbach Library are hoping to ease the transition to an assessment culture by supporting the KU teaching faculty in their attempt to meet the goals of SLO #5.
+The librarians at the Rohrbach Library are hoping to ease the transition to an assessment culture by supporting the KU teaching faculty in their attempt to meet the goals of SLO #5.
 As subject experts in the research process and information literacy, the librarians are well suited to provide authoritative instruction in these areas.

-The library hosts numerous instruction sessions a semester so please schedule your sessions early.
+The library hosts numerous instructional sessions per semester, so please schedule your sessions early.

 1) Traditional - Library Information Literacy Session:

 These sessions can be customized according to the needs of individual courses and assignments.
-You can include details on an assignment and your learning goals for the in the scheduling form.
+You can include details on an assignment and your learning goals in the scheduling form.

 2) Active Learning – Library Information Literacy Session:

-After the success of a preliminary pilot program exploring active teaching methods using a flipped model to instruct information literacy, we are excited to be able to offer this option more widely.
+The preliminary pilot program explores active teaching methods using a flipped model to instruct information literacy, which was very successful.
+We are excited to be able to offer this option more widely.
 In an active IL session, a librarian will lead your class in an activity that will require them to learn and use their IL skills to solve a problem.
 This option is designed to cover a wider breadth of information literacy components and more reinforcement of learning.